How to track off-road fleet equipment

 Manage operating expenses — Knowing how much their equipment is used, transported and maintained allows companies to adjust their budgets accordingly and cut fuel and other costs.

-Improve productivity — Improving logistics, utilization and maintenance will boost productivity.
+Improve productivity — Improving logistics, utilisation and maintenance will boost productivity.

 Use cases for off-road fleet tracking